topocount/st/README.md

 - spawn a new terminal in the same directory with ctrl+shift+return
 - copy a command's output with alt+o
 - read colorscheme and alpha from Xresources
+- edit the terminal's visible contents in $EDITOR with alt+e

 ## Third-Party Dependencies